Ready to explore Royce Mt. Trailhead? Here's everything you need to know before you go!

 The trailhead provides basic parking but no facilities, so plan accordingly.
 Access is via forest roads that can be rough but are typically passable for regular vehicles.
 Winter access requires different planning entirely, as these roads may not be maintained and conditions become much more challenging.

-This wilderness area offers the kind of hiking experience that showcases why Maine's mountains deserve recognition alongside their more famous neighbors—challenging terrain, spectacular views, and the sense of solitude that comes from exploring genuinely wild places.
+This wilderness area offers the kind of hiking experience that showcases why Maine's mountains deserve recognition alongside their more famous New Hampshire neighbors—challenging terrain, spectacular views, and the sense of solitude that comes from exploring genuinely wild places.

 Ready to go?